examdawn/NEP2020_2023_BCA/4thsem/Computer-Multimedia-Animation/solved/pyq.md

 title: CMA Previous Paper 2023
 ---

-> [!WARNING]
-> This Page is incomplete and answers will be added soon.
-3/20 Remaining.

 # SECTION-A (6x2=12)
 ## Q1.
 What is HTML?
 Mention any two tags in HTML.